DhanvardiniRajendran25/SAGE/README.md

 jupyter notebook SAGE_Complete.ipynb
 ```

-Most cells use `MOCK_MODE = True` by default — you can step through all the logic without API calls.
+Most cells use `MOCK_MODE = True` by default, you can step through all the logic without API calls.
 Set `MOCK_MODE = False` and add your API key to run live.

 The phase notebooks in `Iterative_Notebooks/` show the development history for each phase separately.